isc-projects/stork/doc/dev/hook.rst

 The hook is an additional file (plugin) that extends the standard Stork functionalities.
-It contains functions that are called during handling of various operations and can change the typical flow or run parallel.
+It contains functions that are called during handling of various operations and can change the typical flow or run in parallel.
 Independent developers may create the hooks and enhance the Stork applications with new, optional features.

 The basis of the Stork hook solution has been discussed in `this design <https://gitlab.isc.org/isc-projects/stork/-/wikis/designs/Hooks>`_.